JCMexplains/writing-for-success-2023/textbook.md

 are not nearly as compelling or useful in writing because they are too obvious and typical.

-**Be relevant to the thesis.** Primary support is considered strong when it relates directly to the thesis.
+**Be relevant to the thesis**.
+Primary support is considered strong when it relates directly to the thesis.
 Primary support should show, explain, or prove your main argument without delving into irrelevant details.
 When faced with lots of information that could be used to prove your